 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2018-2019, 527 students took at least one online class at College of Staten Island CUNY.
-This is an increase from the 491 students who took online classes the previous year.
+In 2020-2021, 10,378 students took at least one online class at College of Staten Island CUNY.
+This is a decrease from the 12,714 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|